-Towing the units while the transmissions are engaged will cause hydraulic transmission damage.
+Do not tow unit.
+Towing the unit will cause transmission damage.
 Do not use another vehicle to push or pull this unit.

-1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key.

-Raise the operator support cushion to gain access to the transmission release levers (A, Figure 21) which are located on the back of the engine deck.
+- 1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - Raise the operator support cushion to gain access to the transmission release levers (A, Figure 21) which are located on the back of the engine deck.
 There is one transmission release lever on each transmission.
 The transmission release levers open and close the transmission bypass valves.

 - 3. To open the transmission bypass valves (bypass position), pull both transmission release levers back and out (C) so they lock in the bypass position. - 4.
 Disengage the parking brake.
-The unit can now be pushed by hand. - 5.
-After moving the unit, close the bypass valves (run position) by pulling the transmission release levers rearward and inward (B) to release them from the bypass position and then allow them to move forward to the run position. - 6.
+The unit can now be pushed by hand. - After moving the unit, close the bypass valves (run position) by pulling the transmission release levers rearward and inward (B) to release them from the bypass position and then allow them to move forward to the run position. - 6.
 Lower the operator support cushion back into place.